 Creswell Middle School is a closed campus.
 Students are not to leave school during the school day without checking out in the main office.
-They must be excused by the secretary or registrar.
+They must be excused by the secretary or registrar and exit the building through the front.
 Students will not be allowed to leave campus unless they bring a note from a parent/guardian or the main office receives a telephone request from the parent/guardian.
 This check out procedure is essential for building security and student protection.
 Parents/guardians should NOT text or call their student's cell phone during the school day to have students checked out or come to the office.
-Please contact the CMS office or send your student with a note.
+Please call the CMS office, send your student with a note, email jcarson@creswell.k12.or.us, or send a Parent Square message to Mrs. Carson..